 To be honest, I have a lot of fun with this one.
 You want to write in a way that seems fairly natural.
 However, you also want to work in as many keywords as you can.
 I can look at almost any sentence at this point and figure out a way to add at least one more keyword…..

-I’ll often add entire sections of a page just so I can use a specific keyword.
+I’ve been known to add entire sections of a page just so I can use a specific keyword in a subheading.
 For instance, if “symptoms of PTSD” is searched for a lot (hint: in most areas it is), I’ll create a specific section of the page called “Symptoms of PTSD” just so I can use that keyword in a subheading.
 Google assumes that subheadings describe the content of that section.
 And if you have a whole section about something, it must be an important part of your page, right?

 I sometimes say that if you mention the phrase “panic attack” on a page, Google will assume you know how to spell the word.
 If you write an entire section of a page called, “Signs of a panic attack,” you must have some decent information to share on the topic.
 Then, if you create a whole page about panic attacks Google will believe you really have a lot of great information and is even more likely to rank you at the top for that search term.